ecklf/react-popper-spring-tooltip/README.md

 > `(props) => ReactNode` | _required_

-The `Tooltip` component must be wrapped around function that renders the _Trigger_.
+The `Tooltip` component must be wrapped around a function that renders your Toggle.

 #### content